-In ancient times, far i' the north, and joy'd A hundred miles ayont the Forth, and ourse Upon a stormy winter day, Twa men forgathered on the way; Ane was a sturdy Bardoch chiel, was a sturdy Bardoch chiel, An' frae the weather happit weel, Wi' a milled plaiding jockey-coat, as a farm A And eke he on his head had got A thrummy cap, baith large and stout, Wi' flaps a hind, as weel's a snout, Whilk buttoned close aneath his chin, To keep the cauld frae getting in: Upon his legs he had gamashes, 197 god'l Whilk sodgers term their spaterdashes; An' on his hands, instead o' glo'es, Large doddy mittens, whilk he'd roose For warmness, an' an aiken stick, Nae verra lang, but unco thick, grant at.
-Intil his neive-he dravo awa', he may all And car'd for neither frost nor snaw.
-Not not The ither was just the reverse, the read of goods!
-O claes and courage baith was scarce; Sae in our tale, as we go on, I think we'd ca' him cowardly John. total strill Sae on they gaed at a good scow'r, 'Cause that they saw a gathering shower Grow verra thick upon the wind, Whilk to their wae they soon did find;
+In ancient times, far i' the north A hundred miles ayont the Forth, your our?
+Upon a stormy winter day, a prost all store h Twa men forgathered on the way; Ane was a sturdy Bardoch chiel, An' frae the weather happit weel, Wi' a milled plaiding jockey-coat, A thrummy cap, baith large and stout, 1 off Wi' flaps a hind, as weel's a snout, one bak Whilk buttoned close aneath his chin, a start To keep the cauld frae getting in : a met but.
+Upon his legs he had gamashes, Whilk sodgers term their spaterdashes; I sour An' on his hands, instead o' glo'es, Large doddy mittens, whilk he'd roose is off For warmness, an' an aiken stick, Nae verra lang, but unco thick, and mus aA Intil his neive-he drave awa', oup zo giz of And car'd for neither frost nor snaw.
+The ither was just the reverse, O claes and courage baith was scarce; I think we'd ca' him cowardly John. ther toff Sae on they gaed at a good scow'r, 'Cause that they saw a gathering showo: Grow verra thick upon the wind, Whilk to their wae thoy soon did find;

-A mighty shower of snaw and drift.
-As ever dang down frae the lift!
-Right wild and boisterous Boreas roar'd, Preserve's, quoth John, we'll baith be smoor'd, Our trystic end we'll ne'er make out.
-Cheer up, says Thrummy, never doubt: But I'm some fly'd we've tint our way, Howe'er at the neist house we'll stay.
-Until we see gif it grow fair, Gin no, a' night we'll tarry there.
-Weel, weel, says Johnny, we shall try.
-Syne they a mansion house did spy, Upon the road, a piece afore, Sae they gaed up unto the door, Where Thrummy chappit wi' his stick, Syne to the door came verra quick, A muckle dog, who barked sair, But Thrummy for him didna care He handled weel his aiken staff, And spite o's teeth he kept him aff, Until the Landlord came to see, And ken what might the matter be; Then verra soon the dog did cease.
-The Landlord then did spear the case.
-Quoth Thrummy, Sir, we hae gane weel, We thought we'd ne'er a house get till; We near were smoor'd amo' the drift: An' sure, gudeman, ye'll make a shift, To gie us quarters a' this night, For now we dinna hae the light, Farer to gang tho' it were fair; See gin you hae a bed to spare; Whate'er you charge, we sanna grudge, But satisfy ye, ere we budge To gang awa-and fan 'tis day, We'll pack our all, and tak the way.
-The Landlord said, O' beds I've nane, Our ain folks they will scarce contain;
+A mighty shower of snaw and drift, As ever dang down frae the lift!
+Right wild and boisterous Boreas roar'd.
+Preserve's, quoth John, we'll baith be smoor'd.
+Our trystic end we'll ne'er make out.
+Cheer up, says Thrummy, never doubt ; But I'm some fly'd we've tint our way, Howe'er at the neist house we'll stay, Until we see gif it grow fair, Gin no, a' night we'll tarry there.
+Weel, weel, says Johnny, wo shall try.
+Syne they a mansion house did spy, Upon the road, a piece afore, Sae they gaed up unto the door, Where Thrummy chappit wi' his stick, Syne to the door camo verra quick, A muckle dog, who barked sair, But Thrummy for him didua caro He handled weel his aiken staff.
+And spite o's teeth he kept him aff, Until the Landlord came to see.
+And ken what might the matter bo; Then verra soon the dog did cease, The Landlord then did spear the case.
+Quoth Thrummy, Sir, wo hao gane weel, We thought we'd ne'er a house get till; We near were smoor'd amo' the drift; An' sure, gudeman, ye'll make a shift, To gie us quarters a' this night, For now we dinna hae the light, Farer to gang tho' it were fair ; See gin you hae a bed to spare ; Whate'er you charge, we sanna grudgo, But satisfy ye, ere we budge To gang awa-and fan 'tis day, We'll pack our all, and tak the way.
+Tho Landlord said, O' beds I'vo nane, Our ain folks they will scarce contain ;